M-estimation in GARCH Models in the Absence of Higher-Order Moments: M-estimation of GARCH parameters

-Let $\psi: \R \rightarrow \R$ be an odd function which is differentiable at all but finite number of points.
-Let ${\cal D} \subset \R$ denote the set of points where $\psi$ is differentiable and let $\bar{\cal D}$ denote its complement.
-Let $H(x):=x\psi(x)$, $x \in \R$ so that $H$ is symmetric.
-The function $H$ is called the {\it score function} of the M-estimation in the scale model.
+Consider $H(x)\coloneqq x\psi(x)$, $x \in \R$ where $\psi: \R \rightarrow \R$ is an odd and differentiable function at all but possibly a finite number of points; denote by~${\cal D} \subseteq \R$ the set of points where $\psi$ is differentiable and by~$\bar{\cal D}$ its complement.
+Since $\psi$ is an odd function, $H$ is an even function.
+Functions $H$ of this type will be used as {\it score functions} in the M-estimation procedures described below.
 Examples are as follows.